Dandelioninc/front-end-developer-test/README.md

 ## Instructions
 + Clone this repo
 + Complete this exercise and submit either a zip of the solution or a link to a new repo
-+ All choices of libraries, frameworks, etc. are up to you.
++ Must use either React or Vue but all choices of libraries, frameworks, etc. are up to you.

 ## Requirements
 + Solution should be responsive